zhengli97/PromptKD/README.md

 ### 💡Tips:

-If you are interested in prompt learning and want to know more about related work, we also maintain a [list of awesome papers](https://github.com/zhengli97/Awesome-Prompt-Adapter-Learning-for-Vision-Language-Models) for your reference.
+1. If you are interested in prompt learning and want to know more about related work, we also maintain a [list of awesome papers](https://github.com/zhengli97/Awesome-Prompt-Adapter-Learning-for-Vision-Language-Models) for your reference.
+2. If you are trying to reproduce the results of this implementation on the Stanfordcars dataset, the link to this dataset may be broken and unavailable.
+We have provided the dataset in [github releases](https://github.com/zhengli97/PromptKD/releases/tag/datasets) for your convenience.

 <hr />